Management of Allergies

-- Medical treatments to reduce symptoms including medications, immunotherapy and complementary and alternative therapies.
+- Medical treatments to reduce symptoms including medications and immunotherapy.

 Avoiding allergens requires identifying the cause of your allergy and then taking steps to reduce your exposure to the allergen.
 For instance, many people are allergic to dust mites.
-Therefore, reducing dust mites in the house is important to reduce symptoms.
+Therefore, reducing dust mites in the house may help to reduce symptoms.

 However, allergic reactions will still happen.
 Sometimes, this will be due to accidental consumption of the allergen (e.g. peanut).
 With many allergens, particularly those in the air or environment, it is impossible to stop allergen exposure altogether.
 Hopefully, avoidance techniques can improve symptoms, but medicines are often needed (especially with eczema, atopic asthma and hay fever) to provide symptom control.